How and When to File Form 941 for Payroll Taxes

 Form 941 calculations include totals for:

-- Taxable Social Security and Medicare wages for the period
+- Medicare and Taxable Social Security wages for the period.

-- Adjustments for sick pay, tips, group-term life insurance, and others
+- Adjustments for group-term life insurance, tips, and sick pay.

 Read more about the specific steps required to complete Form 941.